n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.writebinaryfile.md

+---
+title: Write Binary File node - n8n Documentation
+description: Documentation for the Write Binary File node in n8n, a workflow automation platform.
+Includes guidance on usage, and links to examples.
+---

 # Write Binary File

 The Write Binary File node is used to write a file to the host machine that runs n8n.